Geronymos/geronymos/README.md

 ### Hi there 👋

-I'm also in GitLab now: https://gitlab.com/Orangerot
+I'm also on GitLab now: https://gitlab.com/Orangerot

 The main development might shift to there.